Dzen456/CalcUABlator/README.md

 ### Hardware

-Making this robot requieres all of the following components, or at least similar to:
+Making this robot requieres all of the following **hardware components**, or at least similar to:

 - Arduino UNO Rev. 3
 - Raspberry Pi 3 B+